biomicrotechnology/PEACOC/README.md

-# PEACOC: Patterns of Epileptiform Activity: a COntinuum-based classification (and detection!)
+# PEACOC: Patterns of Epileptiform Activity: a COntinuum-based Classification (and detection!)
 Publication: Heining, K., Kilias, A., Janz, P., Häussler, U., Kumar, A., Haas, C. A., & Egert, U. (2019).
 Bursts with high and low load of epileptiform spikes show context-dependent correlations in epileptic mice.
 Eneuro.

 ### 0 – Get prerequisites